This is the continuation of the last blog as more and different questions pop up in the Google search 'People Also Ask' section.

 What is the main cause of bed bugs?

 Bed bugs are non-discriminating based our customer’s experience.
 Anyone who has blood running through their veins is a potential food source for bed bugs.
-PestPro Thermal bed bug treatment heaters are used in membership only 5+ Star resorts as well as shelters for those experiencing homelessness and every other type of living situation in between.
+PestPro Thermal bed bug treatment heaters are used in 'Members Only' 5+ Star resorts as well as shelters for those experiencing homelessness and every other type of living situation in between.
 The unfortunate presence of bed bugs in low-income housing is primarily due to a combination of the high density of the folks living there and the lack of money for effective remediation strategies like having a bed bug heater on hand so you can quickly nip the problem in the bud before the bed bug infestation get's out of control.
 A bed bug heater is considered a mission critical piece of equipment by PestPro Thermal customers, not unlike a snow blower after a monster snow storm.
 You do not need it often but when you need it you really, really need it.

 How do you tell if bed bugs are in your clothes?